-Now you might be thinking this sounds more like a full-time job rather than a side-hustle.
-Well, since the pay is so good, it easily could become a full-time job that will allow you to travel.
+Now you might think this sounds more like a full-time job than a side-hustle.
+Well, since the pay is so good, it could easily become a full-time job allowing you to travel.
 I recently met a traveler who teaches 4 classes per day with VIPKid.
-With approximately 4 hours of work per day, she can live and travel around Mexico comfortably.
+She can live and travel around Mexico comfortably with approximately 4 hours of work per day.

 But since you’re allowed to choose your schedule (more or less depending on the availability of classes), this can easily be the best side-hustle job you’ve ever had.

 How much money can you make by teaching English online?